gklimowicz/types-and-programming-languages-errata/README.md

 We take no care to deal with page numbers that are roman numerals to make sure they show up first.
 It just worked out that way.

+# Manual updates
+The file `errata-combined-published-2022-09-20.txt` is the version as published by Pierce on his web site at [https://www.cis.upenn.edu/~bcpierce/tapl/].

+The file `errata-sumii-2022-09-20.txt` is on update to that file based on additions found by one of Sumii's students.
+I expect Pierce to update his version accordingly.